-Let’s take a look at his MLB career statistics to date:Please, blog, may I have some more?
+Let’s take a look at Upton’s profile to see if there’s hope for a rebound.
+Here are a few observations:Please, blog, may I have some more?

 Devon Travis was activated from the DL yesterday (1-for-4, 1 run).
 Be interesting to see what he can do in his return from shoulder surgery.
 Shoulder surgery never really stopped anyone from doing well before.
 “Yes, Michael Brantley?
 Ask your question.
 Okay, if you’re not going to ask your question, at least put your arm down.
 You can’t put down your arm?
 Oh.”
 The Blue Jays said that Travis could move up the order soon, and hit leadoff.
 No way, Azul Jays!
 You mean Jose Bautista isn’t a leadoff hitter?
 That’s downright shocking.
 I never would’ve guessed that.
 Shiver me Timberlands, and stockpile my hatch chiles before Trump kicks New Mexico out of the union.
 There’s been a lot of talk in the comments about how unenthused I am for Travis, and it’s not entirely true.
 I would take a flyer on him in all leagues, but it takes hitters a while to return from shoulder surgery, so I’d tempura my expectations.
 Anyway, here’s what else I saw yesterday in fantasy baseball:Please, blog, may I have some more?